patonlab/Kinisot/README.md

 The current version is currently hard-coded to only consider 2D/1H, 13C/12C and 17O/16O isotopic replacements.
 This can be modified in Hess_to_Freq.py

-Example 1
+Example 1.
+Nucleophilic Substitution
 ------

-SN2 identity reaction of MeF with Fluoride, comparing CD3 with CH3 (these atoms are numbered 2,3 and 4 in both structure files).
-The temperature is set to 273K, and there is no scaling of force constants.
-Presently it is assumed that the isotopomer is the next most abundant (i.e. C13, H2, O17).
+Consider the SN2 identity reaction between fluoromethane and Fluoride.
+We have previously optimized the structures of GS and TS structures with [Gaussian 09](): the output files must also contain the results from frequency calculations.
+The temperature defined in Gaussian is unimportant.

+Suppose we want to obtain the KIE at 273 Kelvin from deuterating all three H atoms i.e. CD3F vs. CH3F: these atoms are numbered 2,3 and 4 in both structure files.
+This is performed with the following command:

-$ python Kinisot.py Kinisot_example/*out -t 273 - iso "2 3 4"
+'''python Kinisot.py CH3F_F_rc.out CH3F_F_ts.out -t 273 - iso "2 3 4"'''

    Temperature = 273.0 Kelvin    Frequency scale factor (default) = 1.0